jas-atwal/catweb/README.md

 4. Click `Create`

-5. After the container is successfully deployed, navigate in the web browser to http://www.catweb.demo This will navigate to your newly deployed container running on Azure.
+5. After the container is successfully deployed, navigate in the web browser to http://www.catweb.demo.
+This will navigate to your newly deployed container running on AWS via Docker Enterprise Platform.

 > Congratulations!!